Danyer08/Danyer08/README.md

 ## ABOUT

-Hello, I'm Danyer Dominguez, a front-end engineer who has been working over more of 5 years as software developer in the IT, financial, and FinTech industries.
+Hello, I'm Danyer Dominguez, a front-end engineer who has been working more than 6 years as software developer in the IT, financial, and FinTech industries.

 My favorites hobbies are programming, play videogames with friends, and learn new things (of all matters).